How to Choose Between Miller's Multimatic and Millermatic Welders

 Add to Your Savings with Baker’s Bucks and Bundles

-For every $1,000 you spend at Baker’s Gas and Welding, you’ll receive $75 back in Baker’s Bucks on all of the mentioned above Miller machines and others.
+For every $1,000 you spend at Baker’s Gas and Welding, you’ll receive $75 back in Baker’s Bucks.
 You have a full year to spend it, and you can use Baker’s Bucks like a gift card on any welding product, including consumables, safety gear, tools, welding helmets, welding gloves, or welding jackets.